Diverse employees at Save-A-Lot have rated Environment, Outlook, and Work Culture as the highest categories they have scored

 |---|---|

-Working at Save-A-Lot is rated below average by 361 employees, across various culture dimensions.
-Save-A-Lot employees rate Environment highest among all categories, and think that Compensation and Perks And Benefits have the most room for improvement, putting Save-A-Lot’s culture in the Bottom 10% compared to similar sized companies on Comparably and in the Bottom 10% compared to other companies in Saint Louis, MO.
+Working at Save-A-Lot is rated below average by 368 employees, across various culture dimensions.
+Save-A-Lot employees rate Environment highest among all categories, and think that Professional Development and Compensation have the most room for improvement, putting Save-A-Lot’s culture in the Bottom 10% compared to similar sized companies on Comparably and in the Bottom 10% compared to other companies in Saint Louis, MO.
 See below in detail how working at Save-A-Lot was rated by employees.

 Overall Company Culture at Save-A-Lot is rated D-